cirrusdata/cdsexec/README.md

 ## Example: Using Mock in a Service

-Here's an example of how to use the mock in a service that depends on command execution:
+Here's an example of how to use the multi-command mock in a service that depends on command execution:

 ```go
 type MyService struct {